CrystalCard-hub/HideSeekGame/README.md

 # HideSeekGame

-You Can Play it Now!
+You can play it with powershell ( python main.py )